Kitset Carports – Standard Footings

 Easy Installation of a Kitset Carport

 The simplest installation is when you have an existing slab, deep enough and in very good condition where you can use base plates.
 If you do not have a slab down yet, you can ensure that the concrete is thicker, stronger, and deeper around the area where the posts will sit.
 Base plates will NOT be approved for most structures in cyclonic areas.
 Cyclonic carports must be erected with in-ground posts.
 Some Kitset carports are supplied with base plates and this is the only option for installation.
-Other Kitset carports may be supplied for in-ground installation only.
+Other Kitset carports may be supplied for in-ground.

 Post Size – Kitset Carports – Standard Footings

 The size of the posts is determined by the size of your carport.
 The standard-sized kitset carports require a minimum post size.
 Many kit carports do not have posts strong enough to match the Australian standards.
-Professional Choice Carports will have a minimum post size of 100x100 made with the strongest Australian High-tensile steel.
+Professional Choice Carports will have a minimum post size of 100×100 made with the strongest Australian High-tensile steel.
 A good carport kit will arrive with the necessary ‘extra length’ of posts calculated and cut for your site.
 Generally, this will be a minimum of 600mm longer than the desired clearance height.
 This can be much more on a larger carport in a cyclonic area.

 Wind Region – Kitset Carports – Standard Footings